ebzzry/ebzzry.github.io/src/en/reflections.md

 - People lie all the time.
 What they show is what they want you to see.
 What they speak is what they want you want to hear.<br>

+- Contrived idiocy is a disguise for true idiocy.<br>